cran-task-views/Psychometrics/Psychometrics.md

     methods currently supported include Tucker, Levine observed score, Levine true score, Braun/Holland, frequency estimation, and chained equating.
--   The `r pkg("CopyDetect")` package contains several IRT and non-IRT based statistical indices proposed in the literature for detecting answer copying on multiple-choice examinations.
 -   Interactive shiny application for analysis of educational tests and their items are provided by the
     `r pkg("ShinyItemAnalysis")` package.